Aman0509/learningSystemDesign/README.md

 ### Advantages

-- Simple to implement
+- Simple to implement (no architectural changes)
-- Easier to manage
+- Easier to manage (single server)
 - Data consistent
+- Suitable for smaller workloads or legacy applications

 ### Disadvantages

 - Risk of high downtime
 - Harder to upgrade
-- Can be a single point of failure
+- Can be a single point of failure (no redundancy)

 ## Horizontal scaling